volterraedge/terraform-provider-volterra/docs/resources/volterra_forward_proxy_policy.md

 `deny_list` - (Optional) List of denied connections.
 See [Deny List ](#deny-list) below for details.

 `rule_list` - (Optional) List of custom rules.
 See [Rule List ](#rule-list) below for details.

+`segment_policy` - (Optional) Skip the configuration or set option as Any to ignore corresponding segment match.
+See [Segment Policy ](#segment-policy) below for details.

 ### All Destinations